lightningdevkit/lightningdevkit.org/docs/case-studies.md

      <div class="case-study-item">
       <a href="https://www.velascommerce.com/" target="_blank"><img src="./assets/velas.png" /></a>
       <h3><a href="https://www.velascommerce.com/" target="_blank">Velas</a></h3>
-      <p>Enables businesses to integrate Lightning payments into websites, mobile applications, and more</p>
+      <p>A way to integrate Lightning into websites, mobile applications, and more</p>
     </div>
     </div>
   </template>